 - 2 Tablespoons olive oil or avocado oil

-- 1 loaf of gluten-free bread, chopped into small cubes
+- 1 loaf of gluten-free bread (or gluten-free vegan bread loaf), chopped into small cubes

 - 2 large carrots, peeled and diced